 - Value SEO/SEM as part of your digital marketing strategy

-Your goal should be to develop an excellent knowledge base to implement a viable SEO strategy.
+Your goal should be to understand and implement viable and legitimate SEO strategies.
 Taking too many courses won’t lead to a greater understanding of SEO because the law of diminishing return will quickly set in and data points will become redundant.
 I recommend referencing two or three courses and resources.

 In a quest to learn SEO, a person can get easily overwhelmed by search results (the irony).
-Fortunately, my exposure to e-learning platforms gave me a head start on where to look.
+Fortunately, my exposure to e-learning platforms enables to point you in the right direction.

 Coursera provides global access to the world’s best education, partnering with top universities and organizations to offer courses online.
 They’ve partnered with Stanford, Yale, and Princeton to name a few.
 Students can take courses for free or pay to obtain course completion certificates as I did for a marketing course I completed.
 Additionally, Coursera offers multi-course specializations in various subjects.